hits-mli/gafl/README.md

 ```

 ### Install package
-After installing the requirements from `environment.yaml` and applying the patches to gatr, you can install the `gafl` package by running
+After installing the requirements from `environment.yaml` or `minimal_env.yaml` and applying the patches to gatr, you can install the `gafl` package by running
 ```bash
 pip install -e .
 ```